eda-aty/SQL-Data-Analysis-Helathcare-Project/README.md

 6. 📲 SMS Reminder Effectiveness

 Surprisingly, patients who received SMS reminders had a significantly higher no-show rate than those who did not receive SMS reminders.

 8. 👶👵👨‍🦱 Age Distribution & Attendance

 0–18 Age Group has the highest number of appointments (28,866), which may reflect:
 60+ Age Group has the lowest number of appointments (19,763), although they typically require more care.
 ➕ This might suggest access issues, mobility problems, or fewer scheduled appointments due to other reasons.So , this details are so important for for sales and marketing planning.

-##  📦 Tools Used

-*-PostgreSQL
-- SQL Window Functions, Filters, Views
--  Tableau and Looker Studio for dashboards

----
+## 🎓 What I Learned

+- Data cleaning and preprocessing (datetime, missing values, renaming), age grouping with SQL

+- EDA practice with PostgreSQL

+- Data-driven analysis on the impact of SMS reminders